La Crosse River State Trail: West Salem to La Crosse

 Map of trailheads and addresses along this section of the trail.

 La Crosse and Onalaska emerged as population centers during the late 19th century lumber boom.
-Logs were rafted down the Black River to sawmills in this area, and La Crosse was also known for its brewing industry.
-G. Heileman Brewing Company operated from 1858 to 1996, producing the well-known lager Old Style.
+Logs were rafted down the Black River to area sawmills.
+La Crosse was also known for its brewing industry.
+G. Heileman Brewing Company operated from 1858 to 1996, producing the lager Old Style.
 The word Onalaska is supposedly found in a poem by Scottish poet Thomas Campbell, The Pleasures of Hope, referring to an Aleutian island and fishing village.

 Trail ridden and documented in October, 2022.